 Best for ages: 5-12

 Why go?
-The parks are home to the tallest, most majestic trees on earth.
+The California parks are home to the tallest, most majestic trees on earth.

 What to do: Stroll through the mile-long Lady Bird Johnson Grove, a mossy jungle of sky-high sequoias — some of them 2,000 years old (kids can crawl through the hollow ones).
 See if Roosevelt elk are grazing in Elk Meadow, then pick up the path to Trillium Falls.
 On coastal trails, take guided tide pool walks.
 You may spot whales from December through April.